courteouselk/Transactions/README.md

         // Prepare for new transaction
     }

-    func hasCommittabilityError() -> Error? {
+    func onValidateCommit() throws {
-        // Verify the staged changes and return `nil` if they are Ok to commit,
+        // Verify the staged changes and simply return if they are Ok to commit,
-        // otherwise return the error describing the problem return nil
+        // otherwise throw an error
     }

     func onCommit(transaction: Transaction) {